-Can tanzanite rings be worn as birthstones?
+Can tanzanite rings and bands be worn as birthstones?

 Tanzanite was discovered in 1967 and added to the birthstone list in 2002 and is now regarded as one of the world's most popular blue gemstones.
 Imagine yourself as lucky if your birthday is in December, as your birthstone becomes tanzanite automatically!Ì§ Although tanzanite rings do not really need a reason and occasion to be worn, you can definitely wear them even if you are not a December-born.
 Although mainly violet and blue, a phenomenon known as pleochroism causes tanzanite to display different colours depending on the angle from which it is viewed.
 This makes it even more attractive, doesn’t it?
 Anyone would be glad to flaunt a tanzanite birthstone ring on their fingers and if your birthstone is also tanzanite, check out Candere’s beautiful range of tanzanite rings, where we give you a wide range to pick from according to your preference, all within affordable pricing.